-The Lewis & Clark County Sheriff’s Administration is staffed by Sheriff Leo Dutton, Undersheriff Jason Grimmis, Patrol Captain Brent Colbert, Detention Captain Alan Hughes, Training Sergeant Shane Hildenstab, Accounting Tech Jolene Peavey, Finance Coordinator Tammy Potter, and Administrative Secretary Allen Ireland, all of whom are responsible for a wide variety of duties and for overseeing the general day-to-day operations.
+The Lewis & Clark County Sheriff's Administration is staffed by Sheriff-Coroner Leo Dutton, Undersheriff Jason Grimmis, Special Operations Captain Brent Colbert, Patrol Captain Kevin Wright, Detention Captain Alan Hughes, Training Sergeant Shane Hildenstab, Accounting Tech Jolene Peavey, Finance Coordinator Tammy Potter, and Administrative Secretary Allen Ireland, all of whom are responsible for a wide variety of duties and for overseeing the general day-to-day operations.

 In addition, the sheriff’s administration is responsible for processing catering permits and all concealed weapons applications for Lewis & Clark County.
 This includes background checks and actual issuance of the permits.
 Currently in L&C County there are approximately 4,000 issued Concealed Weapons permits.